juldanherglo/realworld/README.md

 * fine tune security groups and NACLs to allow only the necessary access and block everything else
 * reconfigure the app so that it uses ssl encryption when talking to the RDS
+* fix issue in golang code so that we can reactivate the currently disabled golangci-lint github-action